A digital drawing of three people standing in the middle with an arrow increasing across the image.

 More about this author

-Active management typically comes with higher portfolio turnover and a higher tax bill.
-Wealth managers may feel that an active strategy is too inefficient for high-net-worth clients who are sensitive to taxes.
-But do they need to forgo active management completely?
+Active management can lead to high portfolio turnover and a higher tax bill.
+Wealth managers might feel that an active strategy could be too inefficient for clients who are sensitive to taxes.
+Find out how implementing a core-satellite portfolio with a direct indexing core may improve tax efficiency.

-One solution is to turn to a core-satellite approach: a passive “core” surrounded by more active “satellites.”
-Compared with an all-active portfolio, the core-satellite structure can be quite tax-efficient, even though it has an active component.
-A core-satellite portfolio is also normally less expensive in terms of management fees, since the bulk of its assets remain in lower-fee passive mandates.
-Let’s dig deeper into its benefits.
+Rather than forgoing active management completely, a manager could consider building a taxable investor’s portfolio with a passive core surrounded by more active satellites.
+Compared with an all-active portfolio, the core-satellite structure can be quite tax efficient.
+It also tends to be less expensive in terms of management fees, as most of its assets remain in lower-fee passive mandates.

 Active specialists, core satellite, passive indexing